altmattr/teaching/COMP3000 - Programming Languages/src/6_parser.md

     \item The output of the entire river system is the output of lower molongolo
     \end{itemize}

-    We make the following simpliying assumptions:
+    We make the following simplifying assumptions:
     \begin{enumerate}
     \item The rainfall across a whole \emph{river system} can be described with one number (in mm).
     \item The rainfall across the whole river system is provided at run time by "magic".
 I.e. we can just assume for now that such a number exists and can be accessed.